 Actually, there’s a great homemade air freshener you can make using a spray bottle, three cups of water, one cup of vodka, and ten to twenty drops of some essential oil.
 Then you can spray it around anywhere there are bad odors.
 It works great!

 What some may not know is that the carpet odor could be due to the padding underneath, as spills, pet accidents, etc. can soak through the carpet into the padding.

 Getting Rid Of Odor In Your Drapes

-Just put into a sprayer and spray carpets, drapes or other fabrics.
+Just put it into a sprayer and spray carpets, drapes, or other fabrics.
 You can also use that vodka spray mentioned earlier.

 Another way to get rid of the smell in drapes is to put your drapes into a paper bag along with some baking soda.
 Close up the bag and shake it a few times, let the bag sit overnight, remove drapes, shake off the excess baking soda and your drapes should smell a lot better.

 If you have some musty drawers or a musty closet, here is a trick, homemade sachets.
 You just take an old clean handkerchief, fill up the middle with some dried herbs or some dried flower or potpourri.
 Then tie it up and hang up or place the sachets wherever you need to get rid of a man-smell or other bad odor.

 If you can get your hands on some cologne samples from magazines you can keep them in the drawer as well.
 If the smell starts to fade just give it a few squirts and put it back in.
 I keep a few in my sock drawer at all times.